notkarenyi/accessibility-demo/README.md

 Tabindex refers to tabbing through the buttons or links (or "focusable" elements) on a page using the Tab key on the keyboard.
 This feature can be used by people navigating by keyboard, as well as people using screen readers.
 Because of this feature, always organize links and button in a meaningful order.

 This also means that button and link text should be descriptive.
 Avoid "click here" and other phrases without context, since they can be confusing to people who are only reading the links on a site.
+Try reading all links on your website by themselves to check if they make sense in isolation.

 ```html
 <!-- HTML file -->